information-fiend/information-fiend/README.md

 </p>

 ## Who?
-a student who likes to create and study. i enjoy cheesecake and dominican food. that's pretty much it
+a student who likes to create and study. i enjoy cheesecake and Dominican food. that's pretty much it
 <br>__before you continue:__
 - i'm annoyingly obsessed with Omori and will make references when possible
 - the same goes with One Piece